- What is "Local AI"?

 | "play X" | audio or video |

-The timestamp gives the model a sense of "now."
-The data block is the contents of assets/knowledge.json - a flat list of static facts the Companion is allowed to know (terminology, names, lore).
-If the file is missing, the data block is just [].
+The timestamp gives her a sense of when "now" is.
+The data block is assets/knowledge.json, a flat list of things she's allowed to know: terminology, names, lore.
+If the file is missing she just gets an empty list.

-- When you DO trigger an effect, briefly acknowledge it ("Flashing for you, hot stuff~").
+- If you do fire something, mention it ("Flashing for you, hot stuff~").

 Effect commands: letting the AI control the app